Skip to content

 1. Astrophysics

 Astrophysics is a highly challenging science major that aims to unravel the mysteries of space.
 This field demands exceptional analytical skills and a strong foundation in physics and mathematics as students study celestial bodies, cosmology, and the fundamental laws that govern our universe.
 Astrophysics majors often go on to pursue careers in research, engineering, computer programming, and astronomy.
+Most career astrophysicists hold a PhD, with research positions concentrated at universities, NASA, and national laboratories.

 Potential Courses: Foundational Math, Physics, Astronomy, Astrophysics, Programming Languages, Quantum Mechanics